gavinfielder/pft/README.md

 These options are selected either in the PFT Makefile (to set the default run options) and/or as command line options.
 See below for a description of each optional feature.

+Command line options are processed left to right, and can override previous selections.

 | Option                          |  On  |  Off  | Note                                       |
 |---------------------------------|------|-------|--------------------------------------------|
 | Debugger compatibility Mode     | `-d` |       | default on for single tests, off otherwise |